wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Lua/lua02_3_sample_banner.md

 Banner ads are divided into top banner and bottom banner, and CppPlugin further simplifies the implementation of banner ads, providing interfaces such as show, hiding, removal, and event callbacks.

 ### 1. Callback of banner
 Banner ad needs to set up the show of banner ad, click and remove the callback interface of events.
-The callback interface is saved internally by the plug-in, so you don't need to set it up multiple times, only calling 用upltv:removeBannerAdAt(cpPlaceId) will be deleted.
+The callback interface is saved internally by the plug-in, so you don't need to set it up multiple times, only calling upltv:removeBannerAdAt(cpPlaceId) will be deleted.

 ```lua
 -- Set the display callback interface for a banner AD bit, and the callback interface will be saved and only removed by calling upltv:removeBannerAdAt(cpPlaceId)